dsaha21/dsaha21/README.md

 Skills: Python, Java, Flask etc. (Please visit my Resume for more)

-- 🔭 I’m currently working on Computer Vision and Audio systems
+- 🔭 I’m currently working on Computer Vision and End to End ML systems
-- 🌱 I’m currently learning GANs, GenAI and depth of Audio ML
+- 🌱 I’m currently learning GANs and GenAI
 - 📫 How to reach me: Linkedin / Github
-- ⚡ Fun fact: Keep interest in Quantum Computing, Astronomy, Open World Video Games
+- ⚡ Fun fact: I Keep interest in Quantum Computing, Astronomy, Open World Video Games.
+Also a human being gets an avg of 4200-4500 weeks during their lifetime.
+Make everyday count

 <!--